-Nazneen works as a Software Developer for a startup in Seattle, Washington.
+Nazneen Malik works as a Software Developer for a startup in Seattle, Washington.
 She loves her job and is very passionate about technology.
 She graduated from the University of Mumbai with a Bachelor’s degree in Computer Science and did her Master’s degree Program in Computer Science from the Utah State University.

-The story of her journey from India to US, her passion, challenges and how she navigates her professional life is very inspiring!
+The story of her journey from India to the US, her passion, challenges and how she navigates her professional life is very inspiring!

 I am a Software Engineer from India residing in the US since 2008.
 I came here for my Master’s degree program, started my career as a Software Test Engineer and made a switch to the Software Developer role in 2014.